EPFL-SwEnt-2024-LaStartUp/prd/template/2-history.md

 also need to take the security and privacy of the various data generated in the application more seriously.
 The performance of the application could also be improved by optimizing the way the paths are stored and retrieved from the database.

-TODO: add more details on what is missing to bridge from PoC to MVP